yast/yast-storage-ng/doc/upgrade.md

 mount /dev/disk/by-uuid/111-222-333 /home
 ```

-Note that this problem could not appear when upgrading a system generated with old storage.
-The old storage created the fstab entries with the option "nofail" for some mount points, for example "/" or "/home":

 Note that the old storage was creating fstab entries with the option "nofail" for some mount points, for example "/" or "/home".
 Therefore, a system generated with old storage could silently fail when trying to mount the filesystem, and the upgrade process could finish without that volume being mounted.

 ```